 - $7,500 is due for the main applicant

 - $4,000 is due for any dependent over the age of 16

 The funds raised through CBI donations are used for healthcare, education, and alternative energy, among other things.

-According to Mr. Les Khan, the CEO of the Citizenship by Investment Unit in St. Kitts, the fund money has recently been used to repave all of the roads on the islands, as well as to build a new pier to welcome larger cruise ships.
+According to Mr. Les Khan, the CEO of the Citizenship by Investment Unit in St. Kitts, the Sustainable Growth Fund money has recently been used to repave all of the roads on the islands, as well as to build a new pier to welcome larger cruise ships.

 Invest in Real Estate

 Another option to qualify for citizenship and obtain a passport is to invest in real estate.
 It is notably more expensive, but you do have a chance to recapture some of your investment.